 What are the benefits of hydrolyzed collagen supplements?

-- Skin and hair: Studies have suggested that taking collagen peptides internally might help support skin elasticity and a youthful texture.
-Collagen supplements also provide many of the amino acids and nutrients needed for hair growth.
+- Skin and hair: Studies have shown that taking collagen peptides will support skin elasticity, hydration levels, and promote youthful texture.* Collagen supplements also provide many of the amino acids and nutrients needed for hair growth. *

-- Gut: If you suffer from digestive woes like leaky gut, hydrolyzed collagen might be for you.
-Research also suggests that collagen can help support your gut health, too.
-As Vincent Pedre, M.D., medical director of Pedre Integrative Health, told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for rebuilding the rapidly dividing cells that line the interior of the gut."
+- Gut: Research shows that collagen can help support your gut health.* As gut health specialist Vincent Pedre, M.D. told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for supporting the rapidly dividing cells that line the interior of the gut."*

-- Muscle health: But many people wonder if collagen protein has the same muscle-building benefits of protein from sources like whey, peas, or soy.
-The answer is yes—and then some!
-One study showed that hydrolyzed collagen supplementation supported muscle strength and body composition.
-In fact, according to Zibdeh, "Collagen can also support lean muscle and help improve body composition better than other proteins."* While we don't entirely know why this is the case, research has shown that collagen supplements can better support skeletal muscle, which could be a contributing factor.*
+- Muscles: One study showed that hydrolyzed collagen supplementation supported muscle strength and body composition.* In fact, according to Zibdeh, "Collagen can also support lean muscle and help improve body composition better than other proteins."* While we don't entirely know why this is the case, research has shown that collagen supplements can better support skeletal muscle, which could be a contributing factor.*